jdb/jdb.github.com/concurrent/smartpython.rst

 the :obj:`reactor` will trigger the call to the :func:`send` method on the generator, with the requested HTML page as the argument.

-But let's proceed step by step: first the *yield* keyword, then the decorator syntax.
+If the previous paragraph was not cristal clear, let's proceed step by
+step: first the *yield* keyword, then the decorator syntax.

 the *yield* Python keyword
 --------------------------

-For a function, *yielding* means *volontarily suspending itself*.
+For a function, *yielding* means *volontarily pausing itself to let other processing occur*.
 When the function is called again, it is resumed where it was suspended.
 The arguments of *yield* are returned to the caller of the function as if the *return* keyword had been used.
 If you already know *yield*, just skip to the next section.

 The following examples only include code from the core Python language, there is no Twistery involved: